joominchoi/todo-list/README.md

 - The (e) is an event parameter, commonly named e or event, and it represents the event object.
 The event object contains information about the event, such as the type of event, the target element, and other relevant details; can be omitted if the event object is not needed.

 ## WIP
-- Refactor recent code
-- Get the logic working for projects
 - Adding notes function